RohanAlexander/data_hansard/README.md

-# data_hansard
+# Hansard data
-Data from scraped Hansards
+This is a collection of CSVs based on Hansard PDFs from Australian parliaments.